I'm often asked what Swatantra is. It is a question that is hard to answer because it isn't definable by words, only by experience.

 Swatantra can be translated as finding one’s own technique or practice.
 It weaves the ancient knowledge of the Vedic rishis with an individual’s own karma, genetics, and personality, guiding them towards their personal path to Freedom/self-realization.
 Through self-discipline, commitment and the guidance of my Guru, Swatantra has given me a container for all of my accumulated knowledge and experience, resulting in the focusing, purifying and strengthening of my innate wisdom and life force energy.

 Everything is energy in Tantric belief, and the "work" is to keep the energy balanced.
 This includes the physical body, the thinking mind, emotions, and the energetic body.
 Practices involve movement, pranayama (breath work), meditation, and self-inquiry.
 Pranayama is a key element to the transformation process as this helps to purify and energize the physical body and keeps the mind clear and calm.
 When your internal world is calm there is space for your own truth and life force energy to arise naturally.
 Harmony with nature is another key element; understanding that we are a gift of nature and following the flow of nature leads to a contented life.
+We look for the nectar of life - the nectar that helps us heal, discover, celebrate and go deeper into a state of love.
+All of this leads to a freedom that can never be taken away - ungoverned by materialism, politics, conditioning or programming .

 My own experience and transformation through this path has brought clarity around my beliefs, my abilities, my emotions and my life in general.
 With self-discipline and focus I have been able to get to the root of past wounding, which then helps to move through current day-to-day issues with minimal attachment.
-At a certain point, the path brought me beyond the psychological and into transformation at an energetic and cellular level.
+At a certain point, the path brought me beyond the psychological healing and into transformation at an energetic and cellular level.
 This means being able to experience daily life from presence rather than from memory or future anxiety, being fully alive in my senses while also understanding that sensations are transient as well, and resting in awareness of the eternal.
 For me, I needed to isolate myself and focus 100% on my spiritual development.
-This required me to live alone and spend my time in self-inquiry.
-I have been fortunate to also spend extensive time one-on-one with my own Guru for the past four years.
+This required me to live alone and spend much time in self-inquiry.
+I have been fortunate to also spend extensive time one-on-one with my Guru for the past four years.
 This is not the path that everyone requires or desires, and that is what makes Swatantra unique.
 You can always find a way to work it into the life you have at some level.

 I don't currently use the word Teacher to describe myself because I don't feel Swatantra (or spirituality in general) is something that can be taught.
 Tantra does have ancient texts and there are known Tantric techniques, but Swatantra is specifically about finding one's own path...consequently something that must be discovered by oneself.
 Although I believe Guru is a proper term- technically meaning one who leads another from darkness to light in regards to consciousness, which is a beautiful process that does not include power plays or ego-based interactions - it is commonly misunderstood by the western world and therefore not often used.
 So I do not use this label in regards to my role with others but I do use it in reference to my own Guru.
 Another title that could be used is Master, yet that too invokes a sense of "power over" in western thinking, and Swatantra does not subscribe to that in any way (other than mastery over one's own mind and physical body).
 So I've settled on the label of Guide in reference to my role in someone else's process for now.